Grant Free MIMO-NOMA with Differential Modulation for Machine Type Communications: Simulation results

 \section{Simulation results}

 We assume a MIMO-NOMA system with parameters shown in Table \ref{tab51}, and DQPSK modulation is employed.
-We observe that the BP-MF-MPA algorithms converge fast, and we set the maximum iteration number $ N_{A_{itr}} =50$ for active detection detection and the maximum iteration number $ N_{D_{itr}} =10$ for non-coherent multi-device data detection.
 The number of active devices is about $10\%$ of the total number of devices, which are randomly selected from the users and access the channel randomly.

 The rate of incorrect detection (miss or false detection) is used to evaluate the performance of active device detection.
 The miss detection rate and false detection rate of the proposed algorithm are shown in Fig.\ref{fig:MissR} and Fig.\ref{fig:FR} respectively.
 It can be seen that with a fixed number of antennas at AP $N=100$, the detection performance becomes better with the increase of $ L $, as longer spreading sequences lead to smaller correlations.
 In addition, with a fixed length of spreading sequences $L=13$, we examine the miss detection rate and false detection rate by varying $ N $.
 As expected, a larger number of antennas lead to a better detection performance as more observations can be obtained by the receiver.